...

-The Internet has become an important utility of the modern age.
-There is no alternative to the Internet when it comes to entertainment, convenience, and productivity for consumers.
-Our world is now a complex interconnected mesh where everything works in an organized manner, due to the internet.
+The Internet has become an essential utility of the modern age.
+There is no real alternative when it comes to entertainment, convenience, and productivity.
+Our world is now a complex, interconnected system where everything functions seamlessly because of the internet.

 What are Internet Service Providers?